The final villain of the series will have a stand called The Final Countdown

 - Impossible.
 Didn't you read Kars' bio?
 SEX: USELESS

-The Stand Arrows are pieces of Cars' body.Consider: they fell from space, have strange abilities which somehow make physical the effects of The Ripple, and are otherwise unexplained.
-Maybe Requiem wasn't trying to turn Earth's life into that of another world, but causing it to mutate into the traits of other beings from Earth, similar to Cars' "Ultimate Lifeform" abilities.
+The Stand Arrows are pieces of Kars' body.Consider: they fell from space, have strange abilities which somehow make physical the effects of The Ripple, and are otherwise unexplained.
+Maybe Requiem wasn't trying to turn Earth's life into that of another world, but causing it to mutate into the traits of other beings from Earth, similar to Kars' "Ultimate Lifeform" abilities.

-- The Stand Arrows would most likely predate Cars' defeat, though.
+- The Stand Arrows would most likely predate Kars' defeat, though.